Cyphexl/placename-insights/docs/doc-final.md

 ### Deficiency delt

-There many deficiency in these dataset ,and the country are only around 200, so we can't ignore them,  after discussion, we decide to use lastest and existed data to fill the blank after it and fill **_0_** to the whole blank line.
+There many deficiencies in this dataset, and the country are only around 200, so we can't ignore them,  after discussion, we decide to use latest and exist data to fill the blank after it and fill `0` to the whole blank line.

 ```csv
 code	latitude	longitude	...	chi	agr_y	gdp